LTUC/amman-dotnet-401d2/Curriculum/Class28/Facilitator/claims.md

 # Claims

-## Claims-based Authentication
+## What

-Claims are a statement or property about a particular identity.
+Claims-based Authentication, or just Claims, are a statement or property about a particular identity.
 Examples include

 1. FirstName
 1. LastName